XDagger/xdagj-p2p/docs/USER_GUIDE.md

 ### DNS Provider Support

-Node lists can be deployed to any DNS provider such as CloudFlare DNS, dnsimple, Amazon Route 53, Aliyun Cloud using their respective client libraries.
+Node lists can be deployed to any DNS provider such as CloudFlare DNS, dnsimple, Amazon Route 53 Cloud using their respective client libraries.
 Currently we support:
 - **Amazon Route 53** (recommended for global deployment)
-- **Aliyun Cloud DNS** (recommended for China region)

 For more details about the EIP-1459 protocol, see: https://eips.ethereum.org/EIPS/eip-1459

-### 1.2.1 Acquire your apikey from Amazon Route 53 or Aliyun Cloud
+### 1.2.1 Acquire your apikey from Amazon Route 53 Cloud

 * Amazon Route 53 include: AWS Access Key ID、AWS Access Key Secret、Route53 Zone ID、AWS Region, get more info <https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html>
-* Aliyun Cloud include: accessKeyId、accessKeySecret、endpoint, get more info <https://help.aliyun.com/document_detail/116401.html>

 ### 1.2.2 Publish nodes to XDAG networks